yogsototh/Scratch/content/html/en/blog/Learn-Vim-Progressively.md

 begindiv(intro)

-<%= tldr %> Want to learn vim (the best text editor known to human kind) the fastest way possible.
+%tldr Want to learn vim (the best text editor known to human kind) the fastest way possible.
 I suggest you a way.
 Start by learning the minimal to survive, then integrate slowly all tricks.

 enddiv